TimmyChu1990/ToDoListFrontend/README.md

 # Getting Started with a to-do list frontend

-This backend is aim to provide interface for the user to read, create, delete and update a to-do list.
+This frontend is aim to provide interface for the user to read, create, delete and update a to-do list.
 This project must be run with to-do list backend.

 # Initialise to do: